 If you’re concerned about making healthy sexual decisions, here’s a tip on how to bring it up with your health care provider: “How do I know if I’m ready to have sex?
 What should I think about before I have sex?”

 Before you decide to have a sexual relationship, talk with your partner about whether having sex is what you both want.

 - Talk about STI prevention methods.
-Condoms are the most effective, but you have to use them every time and correctly.
+If you decide to have sex condoms are the most effective way to prevent an STI.
 If you have any questions about how to correctly use a condom, talk to your doctor.

 - Be open and honest about whether you or your partner have been, or will be, sexually involved with other people.
-Remember, the risk of getting an STI or a virus that can cause cancer or AIDS is increased if you or your partner(s) are having sexual intercourse with other people.
+Remember, the risk of getting an STI, including HIV (human immunodeficiency virus; the virus that causes AIDS), or a virus that can cause cancer is increased if you or your partner(s) are having sexual intercourse with other people.
 The more partners, the greater the risk!
-This can also help prevent misunderstandings and fights later on.

-It’s important for everyone to remember that a female can get pregnant at ANY time if you have sex without a condom or if she is not using birth control correctly.
-To lessen the chance of a pregnancy and STIs, you should use a latex condom EVERY time you have sex, from start to finish.
-The only way to absolutely prevent your partner from getting pregnant or either of you from getting an STI is to not have sex.
+Remember anyone born with female organs can get pregnant at ANY time if they have sex with someone who has male organs and don’t use a condom, or if they are not using birth control correctly.
+To lessen the chance of pregnancy and STI’s, you should use a latex (female or male) condom EVERY time you have sex, from start to finish.
+The only way to absolutely prevent pregnancy or an STI is to not have sex.

 Getting Advice and What to Ask